 Licences can’t be suspended, but if your boat is out of the water (for example, if it’s on hardstanding for repair work), we can issue a refund for any full, unused months of a 12 or 6 month licence.
 (3 month licences are non-refundable.)
 You can then buy a new licence once your boat goes back into the water.

-To work out whether you are eligible for a refund or to calculate the value of your refund you can look at page 22 of our general terms and conditions for boat licences.
+To work out how much refund you could get, see page 22 of our general terms and conditions for boat licences.

-You can request a refund online, or if you’d prefer to post your request to us, you should return both your licence discs, along with a completed transfer of ownership/off water declaration form and post them to our boat licensing team.
+You can request a refund online, by email or by post.
+Complete a transfer of ownership/off water declaration form and post them to our boat licensing team.